 Chair Yoga, Wednesdays, 10:30a-Noon Central

-Join me every 3rd and 4th Wednesday of the month for a chair Yoga practice.
-Expect seated and supported standing postures, guided breath work & meditation and community wellness check-in.
+Join me on the last 2 Wednesdays of the month for a chair Yoga practice.
+Expect chair-seated and supported standing postures, guided breath work & meditation and community wellness check-in.

 Posture variations and prop assists (I love props!) will be offered to make these practices as relevant and accessible to as many folks as possible.